-If the income or earnings you entered differ from what's on your books, TurboTax Business will display a Not Reconciled screen.
+If the income or earnings you entered differ from what's on your books, TurboTax Business Desktop will display a Not Reconciled screen.
 To reconcile:

-- Select the Federal Taxes tab
+- Select Federal Taxes.

-Follow the instructions to update existing accounts or enter new ones.
-Make sure your entries match the amounts in your books
+- Follow the instructions to update existing accounts or enter new ones.
+Make sure your entries match the amounts in your books.

 - All amounts should be entered as positive unless your balance sheet balance has an uncharacteristic negative balance.